-This policy sets out how we use and protect any personal information that you give us when you use this website.
+This policy sets out how we use and protect any personal information that you give us.

 We may change this policy from time to time by updating this page.
 You should check this page periodically to ensure you are happy with any changes.